Criminal Justice 101

 - The Colorado Department of Corrections (CDOC) manages, supervises and operates Colorado’s 19 state prisons and contracts with 3 private owned prisons.

 - Most people released from prison will be required to serve a period of supervision, called “parole” after they are released.
-Parole officers work for the Dept of Corrections, not the court.
+Parole officers work for the Department of Corrections, not the court.

 - Community Corrections facilities (halfway houses) provide supervision to individuals in the community who have been sentenced directly by the court or are transitioning out of prison.